 When the Instant Pot first came out, I kept seeing videos on Facebook with things like “3 minutes later…” and completely cooked pasta dishes being scooped out.
 Or “chicken breast in 5 minutes!” and I just couldn’t wrap my head around how that would work!

 When I got my Crockpot Express, I realized that none of those recipes were including the warming up time as the pot comes to pressure.
-In general, it takes about 10 minutes for the cooking cycle to begin once the pressure is reached.
+In general, it takes about 10 minutes for the pressure to be reached and the cooking cycle to begin.
 That whole time, the food inside is cooking, so you need to plan for that as well as any pressure release time when venturing out on your own without a recipe. 🙂 I created a cheat sheet for cooking times that you can read about and download here.

 4. You can cook frozen food

 It seems crazy, but yes, you can cook food that’s frozen solid!
 One thing you do need to be aware of, however, is that it will take longer to come to pressure when the food inside is cold or frozen.
 The cook time doesn’t really need to be adjusted, though.
 The extra time warming up begins the cooking process early, so overall, the time is the same.
 For really thick cuts of meat, I have had to add extra time, so I do factor in a couple extra minutes, but not much.